-The closure of our churches might encourage clergy and lay ministers to ‘live-stream’ prayer and worship from their own homes, or to pre-record sermons, reflections or words of comfort.
+The fact that not everyone can attend physical worship might encourage clergy and lay ministers to ‘live-stream’ prayer and worship from their churches, or to pre-record sermons, reflections or words of comfort.
 You might imagine that this is technically complex to do, but there are ways of doing so simply.

 If you would like to read the full national Church of England advice about how to live-stream via Youtube, Facebook or Instagram, you can do so here.
 But if you’d rather just stick to one simple way of doing so, all you need is a decent Smartphone and good Wifi, and you can stream using Facebook Live.
 The instructions are as follows:

 - Tell those in your congregation and others that you plan to do this in advance, via email, social media and/or text.
 Ensure that any congregation member who would rather not be filmed can find a place in your church that won't be covered by a camera.

 - Go to your personal or your church’s Facebook profile and click the button that says ‘Live’, under the box that says ‘What’s on your mind?’ (personal) or ‘Create a post’ (church page).